Webinar series returns with more inspiration for achieving health equity

 Passing local flavored tobacco restrictions | Sept.
 12, 2023

 Edward Johnson, MA, Assistant Health Commissioner for External Affairs, Columbus Public Health, explains how their city passed flavored tobacco restrictions in a politically diverse state and offers advice to others seeking to institute such policies.
 He is joined by Chrissie Juliano, Executive Director of BCHC, who talks about the critical role that policy plays in protecting and promoting the public’s health.

 Addressing social determinants of health | Feb.
 7, 2023

 Collaborating with community-based organizations | Jan.
-12, 2023)
+12, 2023

 This webinar focuses on collaboration with community-based organizations as a key component of public health’s success and features a discussion with Charlene McGee and Mikayla Hill, both from the Racial and Ethnic Approaches to Community Health (REACH) program at the Multnomah County Health Department, which serves Portland, OR, and the surrounding area.
 McGee and Hill walk through the health department’s collaboration with Black farmers to address nutrition-related disease prevention, while improving food access and affordability.
-They share how this partnership came about, how they approach the farms as true partners in the process, challenges they have faced together along the way, and advice for public health departments who want to collaborate more effectively with community-based organizations.